hdesai17/chemoproteogenomics/README.md

 ## Custom Database Generation with combinations of variants

 >[!WARNING]
->Running requirements are the same as previous section, with additional R packages for parallel computing:
+>Running requirements are the same as previous section (when arg 2 is TRUE), with additional R packages for parallel computing:
 >_doParallel_, _foreach_, _doSNOW_

 #### Running